SHANMUKHSAI-28/EduVox/DEPLOYMENT.md

-# EduVox Deployment Guide
+# UniGuidePro Deployment Guide

-This guide will help you deploy EduVox to Firebase Hosting and configure Firestore security rules.
+This guide will help you deploy UniGuidePro to Firebase Hosting and configure Firestore security rules.

 ## Prerequisites